 4. The Library

 Remember what it felt like to go to the library on a summer day when you were a kid?
 It was magic, ripe with potential for a thousand different adventures within the pages of books on the shelves.
 Give your kids the opportunity to feel that, too!
 In addition to having literally millions of books (and other media) available to borrow, the library holds programming for kids of all ages—seriously, from babies to teenagers—every week.
-From Messy Art Mondays and Summer Thursday Afternoon Movies to Tween Lit Loot Boxes and Baby Time, the library has something for everyone.
 Check out their website for an extensive list of free, kid friendly events and to register.

 Above: A family enjoying a Skate Night on Cascade Plaza (Photo: DAP Staff)